 \section{Discussion}

 We have shown the topological structure of non-transverse polarization and transverse spin that arises naturally at scalar vortices around their phase singularity.
-The polarization texture presents skyrmionic topology in a parametric space describing the relative phase and amplitudes between transverse and longitudinal fields akin to the Poincar\'e sphere and associated Stokes skyrmionic beams.
+The polarization texture presents skyrmionic topology in a parametric space describing the relative phases and amplitudes between transverse and longitudinal fields akin to the Poincar\'e sphere and associated Stokes skyrmionic beams.
 On the other hand, the resulting distribution of transverse spin angular momentum constitutes a meronic defect with fractional topology.
 The spin meronic defect presents highly anisotropic features which are result of the ellipticity of the transverse polarization, but such anisotropy is not present in the parametric representation of the polarization texture.

-These topological structures are strongly localized below the wavelength of light, product of the weak amplitude of longitudinal fields in the paraxial regime.
-The same subwavelength localization is maintained regardless of the size of the vortex beam, its convergence or divergence and the propagation distance.
-Similar behavior is found when the vortex beam is perturbed and the phase singularities split, yet each of the split singularities will give rise to their own non-diffractive polarization texture.
+These topological structures are strongly confined below the wavelength of light, product of the weak amplitude of longitudinal fields in the paraxial regime.
+The same subwavelength confinement is maintained regardless of the size of the vortex beam, its convergence or divergence and the propagation distance.
+Similar behaviour is found when the vortex beam is perturbed and the phase singularities split, yet each of the split singularities will give rise to their own non-spreading polarization texture.
 As propagating counterparts, these textures complement previously reported spin structures such as spin defects~\cite{Wang2022TopologicalLight}, localized around a point in 3D space; three-dimensional spin quasi-particles~\cite{Wang2025PhotonicSkyrmion,Wu2025PhotonicMonopoles,Wang2023PhotonicLoops}, distributed in a 3D volume; and evanescent topological spin structures~\cite{Fang2025TopologicalFields,Du2019Deep-subwavelengthMomentum}, localized around material interfaces.